Czech animation: Golden Age (1945–1989)

-Modern era (1990–now)
+Modern era (1990–present)

 The Czech film industry was privatized after 1989, which resulted in lack of finances for animated films and more limitations on films produced by Czech animators.
 On the other hand, there are still films made.
 Jan Švankmajer produced films in the 1990s, such as Faust.
 Other notable animators in the modern era include Aurel Klimt, Pavel Koutský, Tomasz Bagiński, Jan Svěrák, and Michaela Pavlátová (the latter known for her Academy Award-nominated short Reci, Reci, Reci (1991) and Golden Globe-nominated feature My Sunny Maad (2021).

 In 2008, the first Czech feature-length computer-animated film, Goat Story directed by Jan Tománek, was released.

 In 2020, the film Daughter (2019) directed by Daria Kashcheeva was nominated for Best Animated Short Film at the 92nd Academy Awards.

 Festivals of animated films

 Anifest

 Anifest was an international festival of animated films held annually in the Czech Republic.
 It was established in 2002 and has attracted more than twenty-thousand guests per year.
 It is a specialized competition festival of animated production for film professionals, artists and animation lovers that builds on the famous tradition of Czech animated film and offers a unique opportunity to become familiar with the best of contemporary world and Czech animation work.
 In addition to the competitive and non-competitive film events, the festival includes various theatre performances, exhibitions, concerts and discussions, parties and other cultural and social events.